mobak88/react-meals-app/README.md

 - Empty tags instead of React Fragments
 - I did not match the pre built event handler names in props because
   it can get confusing if the same prop names are used to many places

+## Technical debt

+The app does not have a caching solution and could need it if the database would grow.
+Lazy loading and load more features could be benefitial to minimize data usage.
+TypeScript and unit testing are not implemented which can lead to more bugs.